 They are the most expensive natural hazards faced by humans.
 A strong earthquake at the wrong time in the wrong place can result in the loss of millions of human lives and great financial damage.
 Earthquakes leaves permanent scars on people’s life.

 Over the years, a lot of earthquakes had happened all over the world and led to a devastating effect in the cities where it occurred.
 Earthquakes can have a huge impact on people.
 Their life turns upside down in just a few moments.

 Below is a picture of an earthquake that occurred in 2011 at Tohoku.
 It claimed the lives of over 17900 people and rendered over 50,000 people homeless.

 But what is an earthquake?

 An earthquake is the immense shaking of the surface of the earth.
 It comes from the release of energy in the earth’s lithosphere that generates seismic waves suddenly.
 It can either be weak (not felt) or very strong (this destroys cities and tosses people around).

-Generally, an earthquake is any seismic event (whether natural or caused by humans) that creates seismic waves.
+Generally, an earthquake is defined as any seismic event (whether natural or caused by humans) that creates seismic waves.
 Earthquakes occur naturally on the surface of the earth when the plates located below the earth’s crust start moving.
-The movement produces vibrations which arise at the epicenter of the earth and thereby causes maximum destruction to cities.
+The movement produces vibrations that arise at the epicenter of the earth and thereby causes maximum destruction to cities.